eedinson/AM-Blockchain/README.md

 <!-- ABOUT THE GITHUB Repo -->
 ## About The Repository

-This Github repository is used to document and validate the AM blockchain concept.
+This Github repository is used to document and validate the AM blockchain concept.<br />
 Accordingly, the main tasks of this repository are:
 * validation and documentation of the process flow of the AM part record
 * documentation of the program code